-Cumulative profit and loss net of distributions to owners.
+Cumulative profit and loss net of distributions to owners

-12. Guarantees and contingent liabilities
+12. Guarantees

 The company is included in a group registration for VAT purposes and is therefore jointly and severally liable for all other participating group undertakings' unpaid debts in this connection.